In this piece, we’ll help you define your target audience so that you can kick start your next campaign armed with the right data.

 Once you’ve thought about this and taken a good look at their online presence, think about:

-With this information outlined, you can then think about how you might target this buyer and which marketing channels to use (your competitor analysis will help here too).
+With this information outlined, you can then think about how you might target this buyer and which marketing channels to use (your competitor analysis will help here).
 You’ll also want to consider the copy and imagery you use and how you can align this with their demographic.
-For example, to target John, you might want to use Facebook advertising with a family orientated video that also covers an eco-friendly message in the copy.

-Once you’ve done your research and created your audience personas, you need to think about how this is going to translate to your marketing strategy and, more importantly, your website.
-Think about how each of your audience types will engage with your business and what actions you want them to take.
+Once you’ve done your research and created your audience personas, you need to think about how this will translate to your marketing strategy and, more importantly, your website.
+Think about how your audience will engage with your business and what actions you want them to take.

 For example, John is looking for an SUV, and he values the environment and his family.
 When he lands on your website, what do you want him to do?
 Do you want him to request a callback, book a test drive, or download a product manual?
 Each audience persona will have a different journey when you’re creating them.
 Think about how your website will serve them and what you need to do to get them to complete your actions.

-Hopefully, you now have a solid understanding of your target audience and what actions you want them to take when they land on your website.
-Supply this information to your website agency or marketing team and transform your user experience to start benefiting from increased leads and better-qualified conversions.
+Hopefully, you now have a solid understanding of who your target audience is and what actions you want them to take.
+Supply this information to your marketing team or agency, who will be able to help you transform your user experience to start benefiting from increased leads and better-qualified conversions.